vis-kid/octopress_drafts_previewer/source/_posts/2016-04-19-Active-Record-Queries-02.markdown

 SELECT "agents"."number", "agents"."favorite_gadget" FROM "agents"

 ```
 As you can see, the objects returned will just have the selected attributes plus their ids of course—that is a given with any object.
 It makes no difference if you use strings like above or symbols—the query will be the same.
-A word of caution, if you try to access fields on the object that you haven’t selected in your queries, you will receive a `MissingAttributeError`.
-Since the `id` will be automatically provided for you anyway, you can ask for the id without selecting it though.

 ###### Rails